See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 What to do when concerned about your student.

-The counselors at the Counseling and Disability Services are available to talk to you during the day from 8:00 a.m. to 5:00 p.m. at 573-986-6191.
+The counselors at the Center for Behavioral Health and Accessibility are available to talk to you during the day from 8:00 a.m. to 5:00 p.m. at 573-986-6191.
 Counselors are able to help you with many of the questions or concerns that you have about your student’s well-being.
 These questions may relate to your student’s needs or where the needed assistance can be obtained.
 In as much as the counseling staff is eager to help you with your concerns or questions about your student, confidentiality is an essential aspect of the counseling relationship which limits the information they can share with you.
 Confidentiality in the counseling relationship is protected in the state of Missouri, and this prevents the counseling staff from discussing your student’s counseling in any way without written permission from your student.
 Counselors cannot confirm in any way if your student has been seen at the CDS.